SockPuppet8/Alienhack/README.md

 Instructions for the game itself are in "ah_readme.txt".
 Controls are configured in "keys.txt".
 Both of these files are intended to be shipped in the same folder as the executable, so if you make any changes to them, don't forget to copy them to the executable folder.

 Currently, Windows is the only supported platform.
+Only the following files contain Windows-specific code:
+* Shared/Include/assert.hpp in the "Shared" repository
-There is only one file which contains Windows-specific code: Shared/Console/Console.cpp in the "Shared" repository.
+* Shared/Console/Console.cpp in the "Shared" repository

 ## License